ReallySecureShell/Simple_Encryption_Setup/README.md

 <b color=red>Before proceeding please visit the <a href="#compatible-partition-schemes">Compatible Partition Schemes</a> subsection to determine if your system is compatible before continuing.</b>

 ### Required Packages
 There are two required packages: initramfs-tools, and cryptsetup.
 Both are available in the default Ubuntu repositories.
-And it is assumed that most Ubuntu derivatives will also carry these packages.
+And it is assumed that most Ubuntu derivatives will also carry these packages. <b>You must install these packages on the target system <i>before</i> encrypting</b>.

     sudo apt update
     sudo apt install cryptsetup initramfs-tools